video card

 We want to start at 0 and know when we have reached 200, 210, 242 and 264.
 Then I want to reset back to 0.

 The pixel data needs to be stored somewhere in memory.
-I will store images in an eeprom. eeprom can give the byte stored at address according to the x and y position.
+I will store images in an eeprom. eeprom can give the byte stored at the address according to the x and y positions.
 The byte can represent the pixel data.
 VGA expects a voltage between 0 and 0.7 V. This range controls the intensity of each colour.
 I will connect each output from the counters to the address bus of the eeprom.
 The data bus will be connected to the inputs to the VGA connector.
 I will use 6 lines of the data bus, 2 for each colour.
 The horizontal sync signals generated from the counter circuitry will be connected to their corresponding VGA connections.
+This is called a frame buffer, it’s where the image is stored.

 To implement DMA I will use a bus transceiver.
-A transceiver allows two-way communication between 2 buses.
+A transceiver allows two-way communication between two buses.
+This will prevent the 6502 and the video card from affecting each other when they use the buses.
 Transceiver is a portmanteau of transmitter and receiver.
+Also, the transceiver that I will use is a tri-state transceiver.
+This means that the output can be logic 0, logic 1 or high-impedance.
+In the high-impedance state, the bus will be disconnected.
+This way I can ensure that either the 6502 or the video card is using the buses and the other is disconnected from the buses.
 I will use a 74245, which is an octal bus transceiver.
 The 74245 contains a direction pin, which is used to control the direction of data.
-There is also an enable pin, which can be used to isolate circuits.
-Using these 2 pins I can control the connections between the graphics card and the RAM.
-This is called bus mastering, controlling which bus has control.
-The plan is to give the graphics card control during the period that a frame is drawn and to give the CPU control during blanking periods.
+Octal means 8, which means that I will need 3, as I need to connect the data bus (which is 8 bits wide) and the address bus (which is 16 bits wide).
+There is also an enable pin, which I will use to isolate the circuits.
+Using these 2 pins I can control the connections between the video card and the RAM.
+This is called bus mastering – controlling which bus has control.
+The plan is to give the video card control during the period that a frame is drawn and to give the CPU control during blanking periods.

 The plan is to allow the graphics card to use RAM, stop the CPU from carrying out instructions and to stop the CPU from using the data and address buses during display time.
 During the blanking period the CPU will continue as normal.